ovis-hpc/sos/README.md

 A **schema** is a collection of named, typed attributes.
 An **object** is an instance of attribute values conforming to the object **schema**.

-A SOS **container** is a place where SOS users can insert or retrieve objects.
-A SOS container comprises one or more **partitions**, in which objects are stored.
+A SOS **container** is a place where SOS users can insert, query, update and iterate over collections of objects objects.
-Users can then easily manage a collection of objects by partition.

 `sos_cmd` is the CLI program to:
 * Create SOS containers.